-What people consider tasteful food or disgusting food, is culture related and I think also circomstance related.
+What people consider tasteful food or disgusting food is culture related and I think also circumstance related.

-In the Middle Ages it was very common to eat the chitterlings of pigs and even today they are still eaten in some communities and countries.
-I think by all the wealth we have in the West, we've become a bit spoiled as it comes to what we eat and eat not.
+In the Middle Ages it was very common to eat the chiterlings of pigs and even today they are still eaten in some communities and countries.
+I think by all the wealth we have in the West, we've become a bit spoiled as it comes to what we eat and do not eat.

 I was about 16 years old when I went on vacation with my aunt, uncle and niece to Italy.
 First time I ate food that was prepared with Olive oil.
 It looked all great and delicious, so I took a bit of everything, but after the first bite I retched.

 My uncle was one who wouldn't spill food so I had to eat it all and I threw up all night.
 I never forget that awful feeling.
 Today I use Olive oil for everything I have to bake and olives are one of my favorite snacks.